-(D) .75 points will be awarded for each percent of assisted_restricted_units that are assisted_restricted units for households with incomes less than or equal to 35 percent of state median income.

-- (E) 1 point will be awarded for each percent of assisted restricted units that are assisted restricted units for households with incomes less than or equal to 30 percent of state median income. - (F) 1.5 points will be awarded for each percent of assisted_restricted units that are assisted_restricted units for households with incomes not exceeding 20 percent of state median income (adjusted to avoid exclusion of working CalWORKs recipients and individuals receiving SSI in accordance with a chart published by the department) for the first 10 percent of total assisted_restricted units; then 1 point for each subsequent percent of total assisted_restricted units.
+- (D) .75 points will be awarded for each percent of assisted units that are assisted units for households with incomes less than or equal to 35% of state median income. - (E) 1 point will be awarded for each percent of assisted units that are assisted units for households with incomes less than or equal to 30% of state median income. - (F) 1.5 points will be awarded for each percent of assisted units that are assisted units for households with incomes not exceeding 20% of state median income (adjusted to avoid exclusion of working CalWORKs recipients and individuals receiving SSI in accordance with a chart published by the department) for the first 10% of total assisted units; then 1 point for each subsequent percent of total assisted units.